Take a look at the seafront at Anchorsholme. There’s plenty of parking and it’s ideal for a walk and watching the view.

 For the purposes of this article, let’s say Anchorsholme goes from the boundary with Cleveleys to tram stop at Little Bispham, just before the Norbreck Castle Hotel.
 I’m not quite sure where the official, invisible line is on the map!

 Anchorsholme is officially at the boundary between Cleveleys (which is in Wyre) and the borough of Blackpool.
 The actual boundary is at Kingsway.
-It’s also where the style of sea defences change from steps to a smooth revetment.

 The New Sea Wall at Anchorsholme